System Design Space

 When is a distributed transaction needed?

-• One business operation must atomically change several independent resources or services.
+• One business operation must atomically change several independent resources or services, and splitting it into separate steps is not an option.

 How two-phase commit (2PC) works